 - It is your first term at the University.*

 - You do not intend to return to the University (see withdraw).

 - You are admitted or plan to enroll in a degree program at another institution.

-- You are participating in the Study Abroad or National Student Exchange program (check with your advisor).
+- You are participating in a Study Abroad or National Student Exchange program.